nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding attendance : `attendance`

-Increase or decrease the number of times a student attended tutorials.
+Increases or decreases the number of times a student attended tutorials.

 Format: `attendance n/NAME s/SIGN v/VALUE`
 * decrease attendance value if `SIGN` is '-' and increase attendance value if `SIGN` is '+'